Nonfiction Copy Editing Services: What Does a Copy Editor Do and How Much Does Copy Editing Cost?

 You have no idea if you’re getting someone experienced in the type of book you’re writing.

-Whoever you hire, get a firm estimate, in writing, and have it spelled out precisely what the copy editor will do to your manuscript and what you’ll get in return and when you’ll get it.
+Whoever you hire, get a written estimate that specifies what the copy editor will do to your manuscript, what deliverables you’ll receive, and when you’ll receive it.

 Ask if line editing is included or not.